-OMAHA (DTN) -- Light rain in the central Argentina forecast, and deepening drought in the Southern Plains, are the key weather items for the commodity trade's attention Thursday.
+OMAHA (DTN) -- Light follow-up rain in the Argentina forecast and favorable moisture prospects over most of Brazil are the primary features for the commodity market's attention Thursday.

 Bryce Anderson can be reached at email@example.com